 Each award recipient will receive a one-time monetary award of $1500.
 It is expected these funds will be reserved for aspects of pursuing graduate education (for example tuition, textbooks, equipment, supplies, travel, and living expenses).
 This award will be made directly to the student and not to the student’s educational institution.
 It is not intended to replace any funding previously obligated to the student.

-The applicant must be a graduate student, officially accepted or currently enrolled, in a masters and doctoral program during the period of one year prior to application.
+The applicant must be a graduate student, officially accepted or currently enrolled, in a masters and doctoral program for two semesters prior to application.
 The applicant must be conducting aquatic research in line with AFS objectives, which include “all branches of fisheries science, including but not limited to aquatic biology, engineering, fish culture, environmental sciences, limnology, oceanography, and sociology.”
 The student must be actively engaged in thesis research related to some aspect of conservation; the intent of the award is to support ongoing research costs.
 The student must be a member of AFS in good standing.

-- Resume – no more than two pages
+2. Resume – no more than two pages – should include the following:

 Mote Award committee chair: Anita Kelly